BACK TO DIRECTIVES

 Optimize for Failure Containment

 Discipline systems fail catastrophically when small breakdowns spread unchecked.
-Reliable systems are designed so failures are contained, localized, and prevented from propagating.
+Reliable systems isolate failures and prevent them from propagating.

 This directive enforces containment as a core design requirement.